Updated on: 11/19/2019

 The force of the collision pushed the Lincoln into another vehicle.
 The driver of the Nissan and three other passengers inside the car were injured and taken to a nearby hospital.
 KIRO reports that the driver of the Lincoln broke his pelvis in the collision and had to be hospitalized as well.
 The occupants of the third vehicle were not seriously injured.

 What Can Victims Do After A Police Chase Car Crash?

 There have been no official reports about why the driver of the Nissan chose to flee the police pursuit.
 However, the fact that the driver failed to pull over and ended up causing serious injury to a seemingly innocent driver after running a red light increases the likelihood that he or she will be held responsible for causing the collision.

 Unfortunately, many drivers who decide to run from police during a pursuit – especially at such a high rate of speed – do so because they are guilty of committing a crime or are not licensed to drive.
 These types of issues can complicate a victim’s ability to pursue a personal injury claim, particularly because insurance coverage is sometimes unavailable in these cases.

-An experienced and qualified personal injury attorney can help determine whether or not these issues may affect an accident victim’s claim for damages.
+An experienced and qualified personal injury lawyer can help determine whether or not these issues may affect an accident victim’s claim for damages.
 And since most personal injury attorneys work on a contingency fee basis, there is typically no obligation to at least consult with a lawyer about your legal rights and options after a serious crash.